By Hilde Thunem (email@example.com)

-If this is the case it is the first archaeological evidence I am aware of that indicate that Iron Age women occasionally wore trousers.
-I am sceptical in regards to Schlabow's thesis though, as we know too little of Iron Age custom to easily determine what would be considered to be feminine decoration.
-Unfortunately, there seems to be no information of the bog body itself, which may indicate that it was not preserved after the excavation.
-Without the possibility of a DNA analysis, the gender of the wearer of the Dätgen trousers may remain unknown.
+If this is the case it is the first archaeological evidence I am aware of that indicate that Iron Age women occasionally wore brækr.
+I am sceptical in regards to Schlabow's thesis though, as we know too little of early Iron Age custom to easily determine what would be considered to be feminine decoration.
+Unfortunately, there seems to be no more information concerning the bog body itself, which may indicate that it was not preserved after the excavation.
+Without the possibility of a DNA analysis, the gender of the wearer of the Dätgen brók may remain unknown.

-Karl Schlabow also analysed a pair of trousers found together with a a bog body near Marx-Etzel.
-These are mentioned in Susan Möller-Wiering's book, but in very little detail.
+Karl Schlabow also analysed a brók found together with a a bog body near Marx-Etzel.
+It is mentioned in Susan Möller-Wiering's book, but in very little detail.

-The trousers are from 45-125 AD according to the carbon dating.
-Like the Dätgen trousers, these are short (above knee-height) and so might more properly be described as breeches.
+The brók is from 45-125 AD according to the carbon dating.
+Like the Dätgen brók, it is short (above knee-height).

 Karl Schlabow: Textilfunde der Eisenzeit in Norddeutschland, figure 194, 195a and 195b

-They were made from a single piece of woollen cloth, woven in the exact size needed, and cut and folded in a way that used all the available fabric.
+It was made from a single piece of woollen cloth, woven in the exact size needed, and cut and folded in a way that used all the available fabric.
 (A technique that reminds me of e.g. the way the tunic worn by the Egtvedt girl (Bronze Age Denmark) was constructed.)
-The weave is a z/s diamond twill in dark brown wool, with some variations in colour from almost black to light brown.
+The cloth is z/s diamond twill in dark brown wool, with some variations in colour from almost black to light brown.

 The circumference at the waist is roughly 135 cm, leading Schlabow to believe that the fabric would have been gathered in folds and held in place at the waist by a belt.